WHVO: Recent history

-In the early 2010s, Ham Broadcasting signed on two low-powered translators for the purpose of simulcasting WHVO's programming onto the FM dial.
+In the early 2010s, Ham Broadcasting signed on two low-powered translators for the purpose of simulcasting WHVO and WKDZ's programming onto the FM dial.

 Programming

 Sports programming

-In addition to its usual oldies music, WHVO and WKDZ-AM is the broadcaster of the Fort Campbell High School Falcons football team.
+In addition to its usual oldies music, WHVO and WKDZ-AM are the official broadcasters of the Fort Campbell High School Falcons football team.

-The only time WKDZ-AM does not simulcast with WHVO is when WKDZ-AM, alone, also serves as a UK Sports Network affiliate broadcasting Kentucky Wildcats women's basketball alone, but also simulcasts football and men's basketball broadcasts with WKDZ-FM.
-WHOP-AM is the other UK Sports Network station that broadcasts all three kinds of sports broadcasts in the Clarksville/Hopkinsville area.
+The only times that WKDZ-AM and W265BW does not simulcast WHVO's programming is when it, alone, also serves as a UK Sports Network affiliate broadcasting Kentucky Wildcats women's basketball alone, but also simulcasts football and men's basketball broadcasts with WKDZ-FM.
+WHOP (AM 1230) is the other UK Sports Network station that broadcasts all three kinds of UK Sports Network broadcasts in the Clarksville/Hopkinsville area.
+WKDZ-AM also solos when broadcasting Trigg County High School basketball games.